vigna/rust-dev-guidelines/README.md

   ```

 - Unit tests that need to access the private parts of a structure should be
-  added directly at the end the source file as
+  added directly at the end of the source file as

   ```rust
   #[cfg(test)]